NirmalSankalana/customer-segmentation/README.md

 ## Outlier Removal

-There are some outlier transactions exists in Quantity and Salse_Amount columns.
-Some clustering algorithms such as K-means is sensitive to outliers.
-Therefore those enties have been eliminated using **z score method**.
+Outliers in the Quantity and Sales_Amount columns have been identified and eliminated, as some clustering algorithms, such as K-means, are sensitive to outliers.
+The **z-score method** was employed for this purpose.

 ![outliers](./img//outliers.png)